alexanderhay2020/499/README.md

 A 1/4" shaft was placed through the bearings with two (2) collars placed on the shaft, one on the outside of each bearing bracket.
 Another collar was placed in the center, between the bearing brackets.
 3D printed screws were connected to the actuators and collars with a high strength nylon filament.
 A turnbuckle mechanism was used to maintain tension in the system.
 The apparatus is only designed to work in tension reflecting how our own muscles are structured.

 The Ultimaker3 3D printer was used to make the shaft collars and the special screws needed for the turnbuckle assembly.
-A full BOM can be found [here](url)
+A full BOM can be found [here](https://docs.google.com/spreadsheets/d/1KzUj851-XKCJ2QYp6Q05hCkz7jHLwCAjlV-5XQmAJzQ/edit?usp=sharing)

 ### Electronics
 An Arduino UNO was used to interface with the actuators and fans.
 The actuators require analog/PWM pins, the fans require digital I/O pins.

-Each actuator operates nominally at 9v<sup>[[3]](http://www.migamotors.com/Media/Miga-T220-Data-Sheet-102218.pdf)</sup> at 0.3A.
+Each actuator operates nominally at 9v at 0.3A<sup>[[3]](http://www.migamotors.com/Media/Miga-T220-Data-Sheet-102218.pdf)</sup>.
 Each fan requires 5v 0.2A.
 The UNO requires 5.5v to operate drawing minimal current.
 A 9V 2A power supply was used to power the components.

 ## Code